home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 Result:

 - Roborock is listed on our user documentation website under integrations with an automatically generated stub page that directs the user to the integration to use.
 - Roborock is listed in Home Assistant when clicking "add integration".
-When selected, we explain the user that this product is integrated using a different integration, then the user continues to the Xioami Miio config flow.
+When selected, we explain to the user that this product is integrated using a different integration, then the user continues to the Xioami Miio config flow.

 ### IoT standard